-White matter of the brain function, structure & Blood supply of the internal capsule
+White matter of the brain function, structure and Blood supply of the internal capsule

 White matter consists of bundles, that connect various grey matter areas of the brain to each other and carry nerve impulses between neurons, It is white because of the fatty substance (myelin) that surrounds the nerve fibers (axons), It is areas of the central nervous system (CNS) that are mainly made up of myelinated axons, it is called tracts, It affects learning & brain functions.